devellison/zebral/README.md

 The initial focus is ZebralCam, to provide crossplatform access to web cameras with easy access to controls and hardware identification.
 It works now (Windows/Ubuntu), but is still under active development.

-So far, there are 3 libraries:
+So far, there are 4 libraries:
  - zebralcommon: Base errors, logging, etc. used in Zebral libraries
  - zebralcam: Provides crossplatform cameras with control options and hardware identification.
  - zebralserial: Will provide some basic serial communications classes
+ - zebralnetwork: This just wraps libcurl up right now for use in the camera library for http and eventually rtsp cameras.

 Zebral is being written as a part of the Lightbox project, but it's intended to stand alone as well once it's done.